Olympus E-PL8 vs TG-5

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-PL8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
+Both the E-PL8 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The E-PL8 was replaced by the Olympus E-PL9, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Is the Olympus E-PL8 better than the Olympus TG-5 or vice versa?
 The listing below highlights the relative strengths of the two models.